Texas Unemployment Benefits

 If in case you were unemployed for the last seven weeks during your base period due to illness, injury or pregnancy that began within 24 months from your start date, you could seek to use an alternative base period.

-The second requirement to qualify for unemployment benefits is to establish the applicant’s reason for separation from his/her previous organization.
-In order to qualify, the applicants must have left the organization due to no fault of theirs.
+The second requirement to qualify for Texas unemployment benefits is to establish reason for separation from your previous organization.
+In order to qualify, you must have separated from your organization due to no fault of your own.
 The following points highlight the criteria that need to be met with respect to job separation:

-- The applicant was laid off or the working hours were shortened due to lack of work
+- You were laid off or the working hours were shortened due to lack of work

-- The applicant was not fired from the organization due to reasons amounting to misconduct
+- You were not fired from the organization due to reasons amounting to misconduct

-- The applicant did not quit the job due to the lack of interest in the job, or for any other personal reasons
+- You did not quit the job due to the lack of interest in the job, or for any other personal reasons

-- If the applicant quit the job with a good work-related reason such as not being paid, he/she must have the proof of the given reason.
-The applicant must also establish that he/she tried to correct the issue by taking it up with the employer before quitting
+- You quit the job with a good work-related reason such as not being paid, he/she must have the proof of the given reason.
+You must also establish that you tried to correct the issue by taking it up with the employer before quitting

-- The applicant had to quit due to a medically documented illness, and he/she must also prove that he/she is now capable of working
+- You had to quit due to a medically documented illness, and you must also prove that you are now capable of working

-- The applicant quit the job to leave with his/her spouse.
+- You quit the job to leave with your spouse.
 TWC, however, will reduce the number of weeks and the total benefit amount for such cases.
 The reduction will not be applied for military spouses

-The reason for the separation given by the applicant will be verified with the employers.
-The chances of qualification will be impacted if the reason given by the applicant and the employer does not match.
+The reason for your job separation will be verified with the employers.
+The chances of qualification will be impacted if the reason given by you and the employer does not match.

-Showing monetary eligibility and establishing an acceptable reason for separating from the previous organization will make the applicants eligible for unemployment benefits.
-The applicants, however, must maintain the eligibility factors throughout the benefits weeks to continue receiving the benefits without any stoppage.
+Showing monetary eligibility and establishing an acceptable reason for separating from the previous organization will make you eligible for unemployment benefits in Texas.
+You must, however, maintain the eligibility factors throughout the benefits weeks to continue receiving the payment without any stoppage.

-To make sure you unemployment benefits in Texas without any unhindrance, applicants must consider the following points:
+To make sure you unemployment benefits in Texas without any hindrance, applicants must consider the following points: